canow-co/canow-chain/docs/architecture/canow_did_method.md

 - a Cosmos signature to pay some fee for writing to the ledger and
 - identity signatures of all DID Document controllers contained in the message.

-In the absence of the controller field, signature with at least one key from "authentication" section is required.
+In the absence of the controller field, signature with at least one key from `authentication` section is required.

 <img src="sources/identity-request.png" alt="Identity request" width=400px>